-In addition to company directors, and executive directors, executives will manage and control within a certain level.
-The company also has an audit committee which is independent, totaling 3 members, with a qualified director in accounting as a director and an internal auditor hired from outside.
-It is the use of services outside the company (outsourcing) from Dharmniti Internal Audit Co., Ltd. which the Audit Committee and internal auditors have audited, supervised by examining documents and evidence, asking for information from the management, and related persons, including attending consultation meetings, exchanging opinions with the management.
-Personal Data Protection Act, recruitment and hiring of employees, an inspection of warehouse control, asset control, in order to comply with the company's operating regulations, as well as amend the internal auditors to plan and approve the annual audit plan.
+However, in order to comply with the company's operating regulations, as well as amend the internal control system to be appropriate, have sufficient performance.
+In addition, the audit committee discussed with the internal auditors to plan and approve the annual audit plan.
 The audit result from the overall condition was good, and satisfactory by the audit committee. take a test (It has already been opened in the topic of Attachment 6, Report from the Audit Committee).
 Therefore, the Board of Directors views that the internal control system as well as the monitoring and supervision of the Company's operations are sufficient and suitable for the current situation.
 There was no evidence that the Company's executives used the Company's assets illegally or without authority.

 The Company attaches great importance to the establishment of a good internal control system.
-This is in line with the principles of good corporate governance by performing duties with transparency, fairness, credibility, and having a check and balance mechanism. can be audited, which will lead to the best interests of shareholders, employees, and all stakeholders.
+This is in line with the principles of good corporate governance by performing duties with transparency, fairness, and credibility, and having a check and balance mechanism, that can be audited, which will lead to the best interests of shareholders, employees, and all stakeholders.
 The Board of Directors has assigned the Audit Committee to review and ensure that the Company has good internal control and internal audit systems, as well as review the Company's operations to be in accordance with appropriately and efficiently to ensure that the Company has a business operating system that complies with the guidelines of the Stock Exchange of Thailand and the Securities and Exchange Commission.

-9.1.1 Adequacy and suitability of the company's internal control system

-9.1.2 Deficiencies in the internal control system
+- 9.1.1 Adequacy and suitability of the company's internal control system - 9.1.2 Deficiencies in the internal control system